StefansAI/JetCar/docs/Operation.md

 One more comment about the negative distances in the lists above.
 The distance of 0 starts at the number and increases from there out to the front.
 A negative value would indicate something under the car or behind.
 The camera would not be able to see it, so why is it kept in the list?<br>
 When approaching an intersection, there might be a left turn only arrow or a stop text.
 But getting closer to entering the intersection or at the stop line, it is already out of sight.
 Those objects will have to be kept in the lists to make the correct turn or to make a stop correctly.
 After the turn or passing the intersection, those entries need to be cleaned up via special calls.<br>
 The cleanup also sets the flags that all directions are allowed for the next intersection to come.
 Whenever an arrow appears, these flags are updated accordingly.
 So, when the next left or right turn code comes up and a direction was requested, these flags are checked before a turn can be initiated.<br>
 It can be imagined, that there are a lot of conditions to be checked while driving.
-The process() method of the LaneTracker class contains a lot of if-statements to make it work.
+The process() method of the LaneTracker class contains many if-statements to make it work.
 And there are many defined thresholds, that worked for tested conditions.
 But real-world/real-time conditions might still cause the car making wrong decisions.
 Fortunately, nobody will be run over by a toy car and you can play around with the code to find better solutions.<br><br>
 Implementing a stop is relatively easy.
 Just keep the throttle at 0 for a bit and it looks like a stop.
 No traffic is expected at this point :-).
 So, a stop counter will do just fine.<br>
 Turning is a different problem.
 The lane ahead is our driving lane and the turn lane might be coded left turn or right turn lane.
 What happens while turning?
 The answer is: Chaos.<br>
 <img src="assets/images/operation/09-turn.jpg"/><br>